-Element of Competence: The Role of Resource Consents Context Resource consents provide permission to discharge contamination water, that would otherwise contravene the Resource Manage Both dry weather and wet weather overflows can occur from Wastewater Networks, discharging contaminants into the environment.
+Element of The Role of Resource Consents Competence: Resource consents provide permission to discharge contaminants, or take Context water, that would otherwise contravene the Resource Management Act.
+Both dry weather and wet weather overflows can occur from Wastewater Networks, discharging contaminants into the environment.
 Some networks have resource consents which allow this overflow to occur in certain circumstances.
 Wastewater Network Operators are instrumental in ensuring that the wastewater network is maintained, operated, and monitored in accordance with the conditions and requirements of these resource consents.
 Wastewater Network Operators are required to notify the appropriate people in the event of an overflow, this is of particular importance when the overflow is not consented or does not comply with resource consent requirements.
 Outcome The publics' health, the receiving environment, and Te Mana o te Wai, is protected by maintaining, operating, and monitoring the Network process in accordance with all associated resource consents.
-To do this, Wa stewater Network Operators need to be able to :